goschtl/zope/zope2book/trunk/source/ZopeArchitecture.rst

 this analogy; these are discussed in the
 `Advanced Zope Scripting <ScriptingZope.html>`_ chapter.

-Because objects are acquired by starting at the current level in their containment hierarchy and searching upward, it is easy to specialize areas of your site with a minimum level of work.
-If, for example, you had a Folder named "Sports" on your site containing sports-related content, you could create a new header and footer document in the Sports Folder that use a sports-related theme.
-Content in the Sports folder and its sub-folders will then use the specialized sports-related header and footer found in the Sports Folder, rather than the site's main header and footer.

 Acquisition is explained in further detail in the chapter on `Acquisition <Acquisition.html>`_ .

 Zope Is Extensible
 ------------------

-Zope is highly extensible, and advanced users can create new types of Zope objects, either by writing new Zope add-ons in Python, or by building them entirely through the Web.
+Zope is highly extensible, and component developers can create new types of Zope objects by writing new Zope add-on in Python.
 The Zope software provides a number of useful, built-in components to aid extension authors in development, including a robust set of framework classes that take care of most of the details of implementing new Zope objects.

-A number of Zope add-on products are available that provide features like drop-in web discussion topics, desktop data publishing, XML tools, and e-commerce integration.
-Many of these products have been written by highly active members of the Zope community, and most are also open source.
+A number of Zope add-ons are available that provide features like drop-in web discussion topics, desktop data publishing, XML tools, and e-commerce integration.
+Many of these add-ons have been written by highly active members of the Zope community, and most are also open source.

 Fundamental Zope Components